Alpha Flight: Volume 4

-In 2011, the team appeared in a series tied to the crossover storyline Fear Itself, with the newly alive team to be joined by Puck.
-Alpha Flight provides rescue efforts for the victims of a tsunami unleashed by Attuma in the form of Nerkodd: Breaker of Oceans.
-As Sasquatch, Shaman, and Vindicator help save victims of the water itself, Guardian saves a news crew when their helicopter is shot down by Nerkodd.
-As Marrina Smallwood and Aurora also arrive to help fight Nerkodd, the female reporter that Guardian saved comments to the television viewers on why Northstar isn't with the team.
+In the 2010 storyline Chaos War, Guardian, Vindicator, Shaman and Marrina Smallwood return from the dead after escaping from the underworld.
+Subsequently, the team appeared in a series tied to the crossover storyline Fear Itself, with the resurrected team being joined by Puck.
+Alpha Flight provides rescue efforts for the victims of a tsunami unleashed by Nerkodd.

 After providing rescue efforts for victims of the disaster, Guardian ejects Nerkodd from the country by dumping him off the coast of Cape Race.
 Once Nerkodd is defeated and repelled, Alpha Flight returns to their headquarters and are betrayed by Gary Cody and his newly elected Unity Party.
 To make things worse, Vindicator has sided with him.
-It is shown that six weeks ago, Guardian and Vindicator were unable to regain custody of their child Claire.
-In the present, Marrina is dehydrated, Sasquatch's gamma energy is drained enough for him to revert to his human form of Walter Langkowski, and Aurora and Snowbird are taken down as well.
-While bringing Guardian to the Box Units for imprisonment, Vindicator is ambushed by Puck.
-After knocking out Vindicator, Puck tells Guardian that he had just returned to life after his fight with Ba'al.

-At Parliament Hill, Walter is informed by Agent Jeff Brown that the concussions he had when he played football will cause him to act less human when he changes back into Sasquatch.
+At Parliament Hill, Walter is informed by Agent Jeff Brown that the concussions he sustained as a football player will cause him to act less human when he changes back into Sasquatch.
 Jeff also tells Walter that he will soon achieve Unity.
-Meanwhile, Marrina pretends to give in to the Unity treatment so that she can break free.
+Marrina pretends to give in to the Unity treatment so that she can break free.
 Shaman manages to knock out Jeff and frees Walter, while Guardian frees Snowbird.
 Northstar and Puck manage to find Marrina, who has knocked out the guards and scientists present.
-After Alpha Flight escaped, they learned that Gary Cody and his Unity Party are a group of fascists.
-Northstar abducts a Department H operative and uses aerial torture in order to learn where Department H took Kyle Jinadu.
+After Alpha Flight escaped, they learn that Gary Cody and his Unity Party are fascists.
+It is soon discovered that Master of the World is behind the Unity Party.